Flat 60% off

 It acts as a bridge between user applications and the underlying network protocols, ensuring that data is formatted correctly for transmission.
 The Application Layer handles functions such as identifying communication partners, enabling authentication for security, and presenting data in a user-friendly format.

-By managing these interactions, it plays a vital role in facilitating effective communication across different systems and networks.
+Managing these interactions plays a vital role in facilitating effective communication across different systems and networks.

 OSI vs TCP/IP Model